Wednesday October 31, 2007. Today we travel back to explore xciting Activities” tour.

 First stop after the special empanada encounter was at Museo Ilocos.
 This turn out to be very helpful.
 From their office they gave us a leaflet, sort of a tour guide for Ilocos Norte.
 In that office also we saw pictures of the entire town in Ilocos Norte with its important and significant places to discover.
 How ironic, it was a semestral break when geography class started with my kids.
 A very minimal fee to enter the museum is needed.
 Common to any museum, we found history, arts, culture, and famous people of Ilocos Norte.

-After taking pictures at the
+After taking pictures at the red the quiet town of

 First floor is where they kept most of F. Marcos scholastic achievements and her mother honors recieved.
 Wooden second floor is where the family rooms.
 Just at the end of the wooden stairs displayed were the family trees of Doña Josefa’s parents.
 The caretaker lead us to the young Marcos room where you can see the same old bed he used.
 Beside the room was her Mother’s room.
 A big sala is at the second floor where paintings and other memorabilia of Marcoses.
 There was a family painting of the three siblings with their parents.
 The caretaker painstakingly pointed out who was in the picture one by one.
 I thought the caretaker was a relative but he told us that he was one of his barrio mates.
-The old man was very accommodating; you can really feel that he was happy to see us there, who have traveled hundreds of kilometers just to see the humble beginning of Marcos.
-There was an old piano sitting at the floor since it has no more stand, but still functional.
-My second daughter immediately sits down on the floor and started to key in portion of her favorite piano piece.
+The old man was very accommodating; you can really feel that he was happy to see us there, who have traveled hundreds of kilo

 My Mom being true blue Marcos fanatics (Fanatics, to tone down being tag as Loyalist) was ecstatic.
 On this house alone she might have used up 40MB of her pictures in my memory card.
 She was enjoying every minute in the house.
 She used her address at